JonathanWilbur/mueller-report/volume1.md

 GRU officers **\[ REDACTED: Investigative Technique \]** scanned state and local websites for vulnerabilities.
 For example, over a two-day period in July 2016, GRU officers **\[ REDACTED: Investigative Technique \]** for vulnerabilities on websites of more than two dozen states.
-**\[ REDACTED: Investigative Technique \]**
+Similar **\[ REDACTED: Investigative Technique \]** for vulnerabilities continued through the election.

-For vulnerabilities continued through the election.
-Unit 74455 also sent spearphishing emails to public officials involved in election administration and personnel a~ involved in voting technology.
-In August 2016, GRU officers targeted employees of ....., a voting technology company that developed software used by numerous U.S. counties to manage voter rolls, and installed malware on the company network.
+Unit 74455 also sent spearphishing emails to public officials involved in election administration and personnel at companies involved in voting technology.
+In August 2016, GRU officers targeted employees of **\[ REDACTED: Personal Privacy \]**, a voting technology company that developed software used by numerous U.S. counties to manage voter rolls, and installed malware on the company network.
 Similarly, in November 2016, the GRU sent spearphishing emails to over 120 email accounts used by Florida county officials responsible for administering the 2016 U.S. election.